Nestle pulls Maggi noodles off Indian shelves as food scare spreads

 "You have to understand multinationals are soft targets," said one top executive.
 "If they checked street food, who knows how much lead and other things are to be found?"

-The noodle scare is India's biggest involving packaged foods since 2006, when an environmental group raised questions over pesticide traces in Coca Cola Co and PepsiCo Inc fizzy drinks.
+The noodle scare is India's biggest involving packaged foods since 2006, when an environmental group raised questions over pesticide traces in Coca Cola Co (KO.N) and PepsiCo Inc (PEP.N) fizzy drinks.

 ($1 = 0.9335 Swiss francs)